Operetta for the Theatre Organ

-Operetta for the Theatre Organ is an album released by Leonard MacClain in 1957 on Epic Records LP record LN 3372.
+Operetta for Theatre Organ is an album released by Leonard MacClain in 1957 on Epic Records LP record LN 3372.
 On release, J. Albert Fracht reviewed the album as "full of good playing."
 The album features music from Victor Herbert's "Red Mill", "The Fortune Teller" and "Mlle Modiste."
 Also featured are songs from Sigmund Romberg's "The Desert Song" and "The New Moon".
 Rudolf Friml is represented by songs from "The Firefly", and "Rose Marie".